Call for Papers – ITAA Annual Conference

 Teaching Peer Review Process: Papers will undergo blind review.
 The following criteria will be used in evaluating papers: (1) New/creative/innovative strategy, approach, or practice that merits sharing with others; (2) Clear purpose/objective of strategy for identified audience; (3) Implementation of strategy/practice clearly delineated; (4) Description of effectiveness or success of the strategy or practice in fostering desired teaching/learning outcomes and indication of plans for continuation, revision, or follow-up; and (5) Compliance of abstract preparation directions and clarity/organization of the writing.

-ITAA scholars are invited to submit proposals to present original concept papers at the ITAA Annual Conference.
-Appropriate submissions include (1) Position papers, (2) Best practices, (3) Philosophies or (3) Related issues that require action, or knowledge sharing at the interfaces of research, policy and practice.
+Concept Presentations: Appropriate submissions include (1) Position papers, (2) Best practices, (3) Philosophies or (4) Related issues that require action, or knowledge sharing at the interfaces of research, policy and practice.
 It may express an opinion on an emerging issue which may be controversial, impacts the public, or represents a professional need.
 It is supported by analysis and synthesis of current facts, data and research literature, and proposes future directions.
-The paper must be completed at time of submission and may not have been published or reported at a national or regional conference prior to the ITAA Annual Meeting.
-Each paper must be presented by one of the authors in oral format.

 Concept Peer Review Process: Concept papers will undergo double blind review.
 The following criteria will be used in evaluating papers: (1) Significance/innovation of the concept; (2) Quality of analysis and synthesis of relevant facts, data and literature; (3) Effectiveness and strength of argument; (4) Clear proposal for future action; and (5) Compliance of abstract preparation directions and clarity/organization of the writing.